harish24680/contribution/Mod5Ind2.md

 **Time allocated : 4 hours = 1 hour in class + 3 hours out of the class = Worth 300 points**
 1. On Monday, attended zoom meeting with professor Dr. Badami to discuss about issues and status of app
 2. After discussion with professor, UI team sent UI pages of user sleep,step count and waer intake
-3. I have assigned work to mohan to add the pages in repo:
+3. I have assigned work to mohan to add new UI pages in repo:
 - https://github.com/harishThadka/happyHealth/commit/376c1e61c286d5ac568edda8cb91b8918d396c48
 - https://github.com/harishThadka/happyHealth/commit/ffb1169e8db5f174933d2e034ebe0c2670907855
 4. Later, I have added routesfor the new UI pages(user challenges, More challenges, admin Home)